malcprentice/malcprentice.github.io/0-source/Class - Online 1 - basics for online.md

 Hello!
 Welcome to the course!
-We are online until at least May 11.
+This is online Class 1
+There are two units in this class.
-This is online class 1.
+This is Unit 1.

-# Aim of Class 1
+# Aim of Class 1 Unit 1
 By the end of this class, you will be able to:
 * Use "Google Classroom"
 * Say hello to the class